 - If you have symptoms of anaphylaxis, you need to use an epinephrine auto-injector (Auvi-Q or EpiPen) and call 911.

 You may have a mild reaction, like itchy red skin, from latex in gloves, condoms, or other things when you have a latex allergy.
 You could also have symptoms like:

 It’s less common, but some people can have anaphylaxis from latex.

 To treat this allergy, you may need to take antihistamines.
-Your doctor may also recommend you keep an epinephrine auto injector (Auvi-Q or EpiPen) with you at all times in case of emergency.
+Your doctor may also recommend always keeping an epinephrine auto-injector (Auvi-Q or EpiPen) with you in case of emergency.

 - Avoid anything that has latex in it.